PROVIDING NATURAL HOOF CARE SERVICES FOR THE BAREFOOT HORSE

 Why I chose natural trims and barefoot horses

-New York was my home state – the south shore of Long Island to be exact.
+New York was my home state - the south shore of Long Island.
 (Believe it or not, there were still a handful of horses back then living in suburbia.)
 I was born with a God given, heartfelt passion for horses (and animals) to a family from the City.
 The only person in my large, extended family who had anything to do with horses was my late Grandfather.
 The extent of his experience was betting on horses at the track.

 In memory of Barney - with love